dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-03-Booking-Confirmation.md

 ### 3. Professional Formatting and Grammar
 - The grammar is correct
 - The formatting is professional
+- One thing I noticed is that the email didnt greet the recipient (eg: Dear ...)

 There are no spelling errors or suspicious writing patterns.